xing/hops/packages/graphql/README.md

 Additionally, hops-graphql features a CLI tool to help working with GraphQL schemas.

 # Installation
-To use hops-redux, you need to add it and its dependencies to an existing project that already has [hops-react](https://github.com/xing/hops/tree/master/packages/react) installed.
+To use hops-graphql, you need to add it and its dependencies to an existing project that already has [hops-react](https://github.com/xing/hops/tree/master/packages/react) installed.

 ``` bash
 npm install --save hops-graphql graphql-tag react react-redux redux redux-thunk